Style Guide

 Write in active voice without first-person pronouns to maintain directness and professional tone.

-Use active voice where the subject performs the action:
+Use Active Voice where the subject performs the action:

 - ✅ "Git tracks changes in files"